Professor James Martin

 Research interests

-Much of James' work is concerned with how the critical analysis of politics can be informed by interpretive approaches to meaning and experience.
-This has brought him into contact with theories of culture and ideology, rhetoric, emotions, as well as a range of post-phenomenological philosophies.
-In his early research, he explored these themes in relation to the Gramscian tradition of political analysis.
-More recently, he has concentrated on the analysis of political speech, publishing his book, Politics and Rhetoric, in 2014.
-In 2013-15, he was a Leverhulme Research Fellow exploring affects and political rhetoric.
-That project led to his book, Psychopolitics of Speech (2019), which employed Lacanian psychoanalysis to think about speech as a means to incite and manage desire.
-He has recently written a short book, Hegemony (2022), on the different uses of that concept in political theory and analysis.
-Currently, he is working on post-secular politics and the revival of religiosity in public speech.
+James' academic work concentrates on modern political culture and conflict, particularly as expressed in political ideas and arguments.
+In his early research, he explored this theme in relation to Gramscian traditions of political theory, and to other Italian and European thinkers.
+He later focussed on the analysis of public speech (see his book, Politics and Rhetoric, published in 2014).
+In 2013-15, he was a Leverhulme Research Fellow in a project examining the relation between affects and political rhetoric.
+That led to his book, Psychopolitics of Speech (2019), which drew on psychoanalysis to understand rhetoric as a means of cultural-political intervention.
+Recently, he has written a short book, Hegemony (2022), on the uses of that concept in political theory.
 Between 2010 and 2020, James convened the Rhetoric, Discourse and Politics Specialist Group of the UK Political Studies Association.

 Publications and research outputs